Aud-Inger Aure

-Aud Inger Aure (born 12 November 1942) is a Norwegian politician for the Christian Democratic Party.
-Born in Averøy, Møre og Romsdal, she was awarded a Candidate of Law degree in 1993.
+Aud-Inger Aure (12 November 1942 – 7 June 2023) was a Norwegian politician for the Christian Democratic Party.
+Born in Averøya in Møre og Romsdal county, she was awarded a Candidate of Law degree in 1993.
 From 1989 to 1990 she represented her county in the Storting, while Kjell Magne Bondevik was Minister of Foreign Affairs in the government of Jan P. Syse.
-On 17 October 1997 she was appointed Minister of Justice and the Police in the first government of Kjell Magne Bondevik.
+On 17 October 1997, she was appointed Minister of Justice and the Police in the first government of Kjell Magne Bondevik.

 On 21 January 1999, Aure took a leave of absence due to a minor heart attack, at which point Dagfinn Høybråten took over her duties as acting minister of Justice and the Police.
 Even though she made a full recovery, Aure eventually gave up on the prospect of returning to her position, and on 15 March she made her absence permanent by resignation.
 The ministry was taken over by Odd Einar Dørum.
-After this Aure returned to her position as mayor of Kristiansund, a position she had held also before her appointment to the ministry.
+After this Aure returned to her position as mayor of Kristiansund Municipality, a position she had held also before her appointment to the ministry.

+Aure died on 7 June 2023, at the age of 80.